Acupuncture and pregnancy

 Relief for common concerns

-- 3rd trimester – reduce swelling legs arms, and prepare for labor.
+- 3rd trimester – improve circulation, and prepare for labor.

 Morning sickness responds particularly well to acupuncture.
 We give diet and other managing advices.
 We can show you some acupuncture points for you or your partner to massage at home.

-Traditionally some specific acupuncture points and techniques are used to turn “breech babies” (those positioned feet first).
+Traditionally some specific acupuncture points and techniques are observed to encourage fetus’s movement for breech babies.

-There are limited evidence for supporting moxibustion for correct breech presentation.
+A Cochrane review published in May 2012 found limited evidence to support the use of moxibustion for correcting breech presentation.
 There is some evidence to suggest that the use of moxibustion may reduce the need for oxytocin.
 When combined with acupuncture, moxibustion may result in fewer births by caesarean section; and when combined with postural management techniques may reduce the number of non-cephalic presentations at birth, however, there is a need for well-designed randomised controlled trials to evaluate moxibustion for breech presentation which report on clinically relevant outcomes as well as the safety of the intervention.

-Acupuncture and acupressure can also be used to help control pain, calm the mind and reduce stress before and during delivery.
+Acupuncture and acupressure may also be used to help control pain, calm the mind and reduce stress before and during delivery.

 Acupuncture weekly from 34~35th week is recommended.